Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 \subsubsection{Regular lattice}

 We begin with a periodic lattice composed of identical tension triangles with edges $\tvec_\mu$, $\mu = 1,2,3$, and cell edge vectors $\rvec_\mu = \upell_\mu \tvec^\perp_\mu/\uptau_\mu$.
-Direct calculation (App.~\ref{app:batchelor_periodic}) shows that the isogonal deformation tensor of the regular lattice reads
+Direct calculation (App.~\ref{app:batchelor_periodic}) shows that the isogonal deformation tensor of the periodic lattice reads

 Thus, it differs from the Batchelor formula Eq.~\eqref{eq:batchelor_general} only in the area-factor: $\tilde a$ is the triangle area.
 Triangle and cell areas are related by $\upa = 2\tilde \upa \, \det \Fiso$, and therefore: